typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-type-parameters.md

 ## When Not To Use It

-This rule will prevent using type parameters to test types, for example:
+This rule will report on functions that use type parameters solely to test types, for example:

 ```ts
 function assertType<T>(arg: T) {}